Deploy Umbrella Virtual Appliances (VAs) in Microsoft Azure.

-Two virtual appliances (VAs) are required per Umbrella site.
+An Umbrella site requires two Umbrella Virtual Appliances (VAs).
 It is critical that these VAs are not cloned or copied in any way.
-Each VA must be set up and configured manually.
+You must set up and configure each VA manually.

 - A system running Windows 10 with the Hyper-V role enabled to convert VHD images to an Azure-acceptable format.